USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 - [Fire INventory from the National Center for Atmospheric Research](https://www2.acom.ucar.edu/modeling/finn-fire-inventory-ncar)
 - [Global Fire Emissions Database](http://www.globalfiredata.org/)

-**Sea salt emissions** require open ocean and surface zone (50m) buffer fractions for the modeling grid cells in an I/O API file.
+**Sea salt emissions** require open ocean and surf zone (50m) buffer fractions for the modeling grid cells in an I/O API file.
 For most of North American domain, a SA Vector allocation tool can be used to generate the surf zone and open ocean file from a polygon shapefile with land, surf zone buffer, and open ocean in SA data directory.
 For areas outside U.S., users have to generate a surf zone polygon